Are You A ‘Rambo-Style’ Manager?

-A company’s programme of change depends entirely on employees, with the constant stream of proposed changes there is apprehension that the management of change may be seen as unnecessary.
+A company’s programme of change depends entirely on employees and with the constant stream of proposed changes there is apprehension that the management of change may be seen as unnecessary.

-Leadership is about unlocking individuals potential, where effective management leads to flexibility, structure, encouragement, innovation an empowerment.
+– is about unlocking individuals potential, where effective management leads to flexibility, structure, encouragement, innovation an empowerment.
 Within a change situation leadership may not be that simple, usually it becomes a ‘Rambo (telling) style’, this is what you do, this is when you do it, this is how you do it, get on with it attitude.
-“I don’t mind admitting I was a “Rambo-style” manager – I have changed my own style because I have seen that it is not the most successful way” author unknown.

 Stress occurs when people are unable to eliminate negative feelings.
 This however has almost become avoidable in today’s society.
 Stress is an individual factor and some people may be able to cope with change better than others.